mgenova12/Movie-List/README.md

 # Movie-List
-List of movies with summaries.
-AngularJS
+List of movies with summaries.HTML, CSS, Bootstrap, AngularJS